Groesbeckville, Albany, New York

-Groesbeckville is a former a hamlet that was located in the town of Bethlehem outside the city limits of Albany, New York.
+Groesbeckville is a former hamlet that was located in the town of Bethlehem outside the city limits of Albany, New York.
 The hamlet was named for a prominent Albany family, the Groesbecks.
 Groesbeckville was annexed by the City of Albany in 1870 and became a part of Albany's South End neighborhood.
-The area that was formerly known as Groesbeckville is a part of the South End-Groesbeckville Historic District.
+The area that was formerly known as Groesbeckville became a part of the South End-Groesbeckville Historic District.

 History

 General Philip Schuyler built the Schuyler Mansion around 1761 overlooking the pastureland of the Dutch Church.
 After Schuyler's death in 1804, his property was subdivided, with streets laid out and lots sold.
 Buildings sprang up along South Pearl Street starting in the 1820s and 1830s; other streets in Groesbeckville saw construction in the decades following.
 In the 1855 New York state census, Groesbeckville had a population of 1,232.

 During the 1860s, the residents of the hamlet began to agitate for annexation to the City of Albany.
 In 1870, the hamlet was finally annexed when the Albany border was extended a mile south; Groesbeckville then became Albany's First Ward.
 The area formerly known as Groesbeckville became heavily settled by Germans and Irish in the late 19th century.
 In 1873, a mission was established there to serve the Catholic German population; in 1880 that mission became Our Lady Help of Christians Church (locally called "Maria Hilf"--"Mary Help" in German).